 When do YOU start collecting beautiful old passports?

-I was a member of the Ephemera Society in the U.K. and the U.S. Meanwhile, I am a well-recognized expert on passport history with several publications, often for the security printing industry.
-I consult collectors, foundations, museums, and news agencies on the topic, but I also cover current news on passports and visas, border security, and security printing.
+I was a member of the Ephemera Society in both the U.K. and the U.S. Over time, I’ve become a recognized authority on passport history.
+I’ve written several publications, often for the security printing industry, and I advise collectors, museums, foundations, and media on the subject.
+My work also includes reporting on modern passport and visa developments, border control, and document security.

 Fast-forward 43 years, and a passport from East Germany issued in Berlin shows a stricter organization.
 The passport featured in the slideshow was issued to a dancer who traveled quite frequently.
 One of her trips was to Iraq, which was unusual in 1959.